youtube/cobalt/cobalt/site/docs/reference/starboard/modules/13/log.md

 an asynchronous signal handler (e.g. a `SIGSEGV` handler).
 It should not do any additional formatting.

 `message`: The message to be logged.
+Must not be NULL.

 #### Declaration ####